 Understanding the main hormones involved and how they fluctuate throughout the menstrual cycle can provide valuable insights into fertility and the different phases a woman may experience.

-We asked Dr Jyoti Taneja to talk to us about the key hormones involved in fertility, their roles, and how they may make you feel during each phase of a woman’s cycle.
+We asked Dr Montse Amodeo to explain the key hormones involved in fertility, their roles, and how they may make you feel during each phase of a woman’s cycle.

 Follicle-Stimulating Hormone (FSH) plays a crucial role in the menstrual cycle of a woman, initiating the growth of ovarian follicles, leading to the production of oestrogen, and eventually resulting in ovulation.